Table of Contents:

 - The process of learning is positive and encouraging.

 According to a recent study, adult learners have a preference for online, self-paced training.
 By offering coursework that can be completed independently and on-demand, the pressure on learners to “squeeze in” training is reduced.
 This approach is optimal as learners complete courses when they are in the best frame of mind to learn.

-Adult learning is problem-centred rather than content-oriented.
+Adult learning is problem-centered rather than content-oriented.

-As adults, we need to be able to relate what we are learning to real world benefits and applications.
+As adults, we need to be able to relate what we are learning to real-world benefits and applications.
 To increase learner engagement, the learning experience should achieve one (or more) of the following goals:

 - Make the learner more efficient and make their job easier;